 - 150 hours of unpaid, volunteer service completed in any 12 month period beginning the summer before 9th grade.
 At least 75 hours must be completed through one agency or for one cause to insure understanding and sustained commitment to a selected social issue that is personally relevant to you, e.g. homelessness, elderly care, poverty, literacy, environment, health care.

-Reflection Project: A written reflection, journal, video, song, work of art, children’s book, presentation or other piece of work based on your sustained service with one agency or in one area of need.
+- Reflection Project: A written reflection, journal, video, song, work of art, children’s book, presentation, interview with Ms. Johnson or other piece of work based on your sustained service with one agency or in one area of need.

-Use the Varsity Letter Record of Volunteer Service to track your hours.
-If you are also tracking hours for the President’s Volunteer Service Award,
+- Use the Varsity Letter Record of Volunteer Service OR President’s Volunteer Service Award tracking sheet.

-Please obtain two completed recommendation forms or letters of recommendation from the agencies or individuals you served.
+Obtain two letters of recommendation from the agencies or individuals you served.